 1996.
 Software Configuration Management.
 A workshop proceedings.
 Editing proceedings is a thankless task and I decided that I would do no more of these.

 1997.
 Requirements Engineering: A Good Practice Guide. produced with my colleague Pete Sawyer from work we did on a European project called REAIMS.
 This has been remarkably successful and spawned the Sommerville-Sawyer model of requirements engineering process maturity.
-Amazingly, the book is still in print and sells a few copies every year.
+Amazingly, in 2016, the book is still in print and sells a few copies every year.

 2001.
 Software Engineering, 6th edition.
 Published just before the dot-com crash, this book had remarkable sales in its 1st year then sales crashed as students decided that they wouldn’t all become dot-com millionaires by studying computer science.

 2004: Software Engineering, 7th edition.
 The book continued to grow.
 I added 4 new chapters and changed lots of others.
 In retrospect, I think I should have waited a year or so instread of rushing it out and then following with the 8th edition shortly after.